gianvallejos92/covid19-statics/README.md

-# covid19-statics
+# COVID19-statics
-Simple project to show the Covid19 statics
+Project to show Covid19 statics focusing on help people to be aware of the viru's numbers.